How to Sell Your House Faster by Improving Its Curb Appeal

-A large percentage of homebuyers decide whether to look inside a house or pass based on curb appeal—the way the house looks on the outside from the street.
-You can ensure they want to come inside your house by spending some time working on the its exterior appearance.
+A large percentage of home buyers decide whether to look inside a house or pass based on curb appeal—the way the house looks on the outside from the street.
+According to a 2018 NAR study, 94% of realtors suggest curb appeal improvements to sellers.
+You can ensure they want to come inside your house by spending some time working on its exterior appearance.

 Curb Appeal Exercise

-The next time you drive up to your house, make note of the following:
+The next time you drive up to your house, make a note of the following:

 Take photos of the house's exterior.
-If you have a digital camera, view the color versions first, then remove the color and look at it in black and white.
+View the color versions first, then remove the color and look at the photos in black and white.
 It's easier to see problems when color isn't around to affect our senses.

 - Kill mold and mildew on the house, sidewalks, roof, or driveway.